-This sponge filter is cable of adjusting into any kind of filter sizes.
+This sponge filter is cable of adjusting into any kind of filter size.
 You can cut the sponge according to the size of your filter.
 Unlike other sponges and pads, the AquaPapa sponge filter is reusable.

 The sponge filter has a large surface area for the colonization of bacteria and can capture small particles and wastes.

-- You can fit the sponge into any filter
+- You can fit the sponge into any filter.

 - Reusable as well as Cleanable